pferdalburakcinar/nowo/README.md

-- 🔭 I’m currently working at Hepsiemlak.com
+- 🔭 I’m currently working at Ciceksepeti
 - 🌱 I’m currently learning Swift
 - 👯 I’m looking to collaborate on Swift, Flutter and Golang
 - 🤔 I’m looking for help with Swift